Gondia district: Divisions

-The district also includes of 556 gram panchayats (village councils), 8 panchayat samitis and 954 revenue village.
-The Eight municipalities in this district are Gondia, Tirora, Arjuni Morgaon, Deori, Amgaon, Goregaon, Sadak Arjuni, Salekasa.
+The district also includes 556 gram panchayats (village councils), 8 panchayat samitis, and 954 revenue villages.
+The eight municipalities in this district are Gondia, Tirora, Arjuni Morgaon, Deori, Amgaon, Goregaon, Sadak Arjuni, and Salekasa.

 The district has four Vidhan Sabha (legislative assembly) constituencies: Arjuni Morgaon (Scheduled castes), Gondiya, Tirora and Amgaon (Scheduled tribes).
 While the first three are part of Bhandara-Gondiya Lok Sabha constituency, the last one is part of Gadchiroli-Chimur (ST) Lok Sabha constituency.

+Tourism

+The district is a significant destination for wildlife tourism in the Vidarbha region.